truc-c/Comm-Lab-Project/README.md

 Special thank you to James Robert (http://jiaaro.com) for his guidance on using the pydub module.

 ## Step 1: Here is how to check if Python 3 is already available on your desktop:
 1. Start off by holding the "cmd" button followed by the spacebar button.
 The "Spotlight Search" function should then appear.
 Then, inside the "Spotlight Search" bar, type in "terminal".
-The following image should appear, this is your "terminal" window that these instructions will refer to.
+The following image should appear, this is the terminal window these instructions will refer to.
 <img src="images/terminal.png" width="500" >
 2. Type "python3" directly into the terminal window.
 If you have Python 3 installed, your output should resemble the following picture.
 Notice, the green underline shows that you have initiated Python 3, and the green arrow pointing to the three greater than signs (>>>) indicates that you are currently working in the python environment.
 Note: The green underline shows "Phython 3.7.2" but your output could be higher than "3.7.2", so long as it is not "Python 2.x.x".
 <img src="images/terminal_python.png" width="600" >